LeonTrii/Playground/Calculators/README.md

 # Calculator Projects

 ## Math and science are my favorite subjests.
-Using math and computers to calculate things quickly is quite helpful.
+Using math and computers to calculate things quickly is quite helpful and cool.

 Banking: A small program that can deposit and withdraw money.
 Has a few other features.